ordinaryrat/PythonVideoEditor/README.md

 You create a new video with Video()
   Parameters and default values:
     name="TempVideo.avi", // Output video file name
-    length=100, // Number of frames
-    resolution=(1280, 720), // The size of the video
-    frame_rate=30, // Frame rate
-    audio_track=-1, // If you include an audio track, put the path to the audio here
-    codec="libx264" // Codec.
+    length=100, // This is number of FRAMES resolution=(1280, 720), // The size of the video can be anything but not decimals or 0 (obviously) expect slowness at high resolutions though frame_rate=30, // Frame rate, can be most things (I think haven't extensively tested) audio_track=-1, // If you include an audio track, put the path to the audio here codec="libx264" // Codec.
 Honestly don't know what codecs are in detail but you can use libx265 for lower quality but smaller file size, libx264 is default.

 You then must define layers with Layer()
   Parameters and default values: